marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Exercises/Weighted DNA Fragment Selection - GUIDED.md

 > _Include fragment i (and jump back to the last compatible one) or exclude it._

 ---
+# Dimension of the memoisation array

+Remember that in Dynamic Programming, `Programming` means that we compute a table with all the solutions of the subproblems of our problem until we reach the solution of the instance of our problem.

+Since we need to store all the solutions (i.e., memoisation) we need to understand which is the dimension of our table (1 row and n columns --> 1 D, m rows and n columns --> 2 D, m rows and n columns and j values for each cell --> 3D and so on..)

 ### **How many state variables do we have in our subproblems?**

-Our subproblem only needs to remember _how far_ we’ve gone in the sorted list of fragments.
+Our subproblem only needs to remember **how far** we’ve gone in the sorted list of fragments.

 We have **1 state variable** in our subproblem: